sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 Creating Custom Fields
 {% endanchor %}

-Before you can create a custom field in the SendGrid app, you need to [format](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/Managing_Contacts/format_CSV.html and [upload](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/Managing_Contacts_contacts.html#-Uploading-a-CSV) a CSV to your contacts database.
+Before you can create a custom field in the SendGrid app, you need to [format](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/Managing_Contacts/format_CSV.html) and [upload](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/Managing_Contacts_contacts.html#-Uploading-a-CSV) a CSV to your contacts database.

 *To add custom a field:*

 1. Once you have successfully uploaded a CSV containing custom fields, navigate to the [custom fields page]({{site.marketing_campaigns_url}}/custom_fields).
 1. Click **Create New Field**.
-1. Add a *Field Name* and *Field Type*.
+1. Add a _Field Name_ and _Field Type_.
 1. Click **Save**.

 The field name should be created using only alphanumeric characters (A-Z and 0-9) and underscores “_”.
 The field type can be date, text, or number fields.
 The *field type* is important for creating [segments](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/Managing_Contacts_lists.html) from your contact database.

 You can query your list in different ways, based on the data type: